mikebrad140/ST558---Project-2/Entertainment.md

 ![](Entertainment_files/figure-gfm/Summarization3-1.png)<!-- -->

-To analyze the connection between avg_positive_polarity and average_shares.
-The numeric data was conveted to categorical data avg_positive_polarity_rate (“Low”, “Medium”,“High”,“Very High” ).
-It’s interesting that the low avg_positive_polarity_rate displyed the highest average_shares.
-The high and medium avg_positive_polarity are similar in average_shares.
+To analyze the relationship between avg_positive_polarity and average_shares, the continuous numeric data of avg_positive_polarity was transformed into categorical data using the variable avg_positive_polarity_rate, which includes the categories “Low,” “Medium,” “High,” and “Very High.”

+Interestingly, it was observed that articles with a “Low” avg_positive_polarity_rate displayed the highest average number of shares.
+On the other hand, articles with “High” and “Medium” avg_positive_polarity_rate showed similar average share counts.

 ``` r
 # Calculate the average shares by avg_positive_polarity_rate category